Lifeguard shortage prompts safety concerns as summer swimming season kicks off

-As people flock to beaches, lakes and pools this Memorial Day to celebrate the unofficial start of summer, the swimmers are here - but the lifeguards aren't.
+LOS ANGELES (KABC) -- As people kick off the summer by flocking to beaches, lakes and pools, the swimmers are here - but the lifeguards aren't.
 At least, that's what some parks departments and agencies around the country are saying as they scramble to find and keep lifeguards on duty for the season.

+In Los Angeles County, the Department of Parks and Recreation is encouraging people to apply for lifeguard positions amid a local shortage.
+The agency is currently running tests for two separate positions: pool lifeguard or lake lifeguard.

+"Those who meet the requirements and those who reflect the diversity of Los Angeles County are especially encouraged to apply and can do so online or in-person," according to the department's website.

 In New York, it takes around 1,400 lifeguards to keep the city's beaches and pools fully staffed, and officials are feeling the staffing strain.